mzazon/awesome-cloud-projects/azure/intelligent-document-processing-pipeline/intelligent-document-processing-pipeline.md

 From a cost perspective, the consumption-based pricing model for Azure Functions ensures you only pay for actual document processing time, making this solution highly cost-effective for variable workloads.
 The serverless approach eliminates infrastructure management overhead while providing enterprise-grade security, compliance, and monitoring capabilities.
 For detailed cost optimization strategies, review the [Azure Functions performance guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale) and [Cosmos DB cost optimization documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/optimize-cost-throughput).

+The updated implementation uses Azure AI Document Intelligence v4.0 API (2024-11-30) with the new documentintelligence endpoint format and improved analysis capabilities.
+This latest version provides enhanced accuracy, support for more document types, and better performance for production workloads.

 > **Tip**: Use Azure Monitor and Application Insights to track processing metrics and optimize performance.
 The [monitoring documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring) provides comprehensive guidance on setting up alerts, tracking custom metrics, and identifying optimization opportunities for production workloads.

 ## Challenge